 While ads can get better metrics, placing too many ads at the top can conflict with web positioning, as Google recommends that the most relevant content be located in that area.

-Another possible disadvantage of above-page ads is that they don’t always look as prominently as desired.
+Another possible disadvantage of above-the-fold ads above the page is that they don’t always look as prominently as desired.
 With the increasing use of mobile devices, overprinted ads may appear lower on web pages due to smaller screens and different layouts used by some smartphones and tablets.